ksu-cs-cc/ksu-cs-cc.github.io/content/3-boolean-logic/04-worked-example.md

 Let's work through an example problem to see in depth how we take a real world problem statement and translate it into a Boolean logic expression that we can use in our programs.

-Here's our problem statement: A program should turn the lights on if the light switch in the room is in the “ON” position.
-Similarly, it should turn on the lights if it detects there are people in the room using a motion sensor, regardless of whether the light switch is “ON” or "OFF".
+Here's our problem statement: A program should turn the lights on if the light switch in the room is in the "ON" position.
+Similarly, it should turn on the lights if it detects there are people in the room using a motion sensor, regardless of whether the light switch is "ON" or "OFF".
 However, it should respect a master switch, such that if the master switch is off, the lights can not be turned on at all.

 So, how can we translate this into a Boolean logic statement.
 First, we can try to make a truth table to help understand our inputs and outputs.
 Looking at our problem statement, we can identify three inputs: the light switch, a motion sensor, and a master switch.
 We also have a single output, which is whether the light is on or not.